madoar/angular-archwizard/README.md

 To layout the steps from right to left you can pass `right-to-left` to the `navBarDirection` input of the wizard component.

 #### \[navigationMode\]
-`ng2-archwizard` supports three different navigation modes:
+`angular-archwizard` supports three different navigation modes:
 - **strict** navigation mode:
    The first navigation mode is strict navigation.
    This mode describes the status quo, i.e. the current navigation behavior of the wizard.